daavoo/pyntcloud/docs/scalar_fields_dev.rst

 For example, scalar fields that require a VoxelGrid to be computed are in pyntcloud/scalar_fields/sf_voxelgrid.py

-As the information required by all the scalar fields in each submodule is the same, we create a submodule base class overriding the __init__ and exctract_info methods of the ScalarField base class.
+As the information required by all the scalar fields in each submodule is the same, we create a submodule base class overriding the __init__ and extract_info methods of the ScalarField base class.

 For example, in the sf_voxelgrid submodule there is a ScalarField_Voxelgrid class from which all the scalar fields that require a VoxelGrid inherit.